shutter-network/ShutterAPIHongbao/README.md

 ## Overview

 The **Shutterized Hongbao DApp** is a decentralized application for secure cryptocurrency gifting on the Gnosis Chain.
 The DApp leverages Shutter encryption for time-locked transfers and offers features like password protection and a non-custodial, in-browser passkey wallet for enhanced security and user control.

+A **hongbao** is a traditional red envelope commonly used in Chinese culture to gift money during special occasions like Lunar New Year, symbolizing good luck and prosperity.

 **Important**: This is extremely early alpha software using NanoShutter, a simplified and centralized version of Shutter.
 Use at your own risk—assume potential loss of all connected funds.